The following projects were awarded funding by the GRI Local Action Group at a decision-making meeting in May 2017:

 All-Weather Golf Practice Facility: Phase 2 | [Photos]

 Gourock Golf Club was awarded £37,560 for phase 2 of their all-weather practice facility.
 This will enhance the facility’s offering to the community by installing new golf technology.

 Ardgowan Distillery Visitor Centre: Concept Design

 Ardgowan Distillery was awarded £11,297.50 for their project.
 LEADER will help the distillery produce a clear design concept for the visitor centre, which will bring together several design experts at this early stage to formulate a cohesive plan for the detailed design phase.
-This will result in a much more comprehensive and realistic detailed design that we will take through to a phase 2 project.

 The following projects were awarded funding by the GRI Local Action Group at a decision-making meeting in December 2016:

 All-Weather Golf Practice Facility | [Photos]

 Gourock Golf Club was awarded £42,500.00 for their project: an all-weather golf practice facility.
 Fair weather golfers will know how it feels to be at the mercy of Scottish summers!
 So Gourock Golf Club devised a project that would combine tourism and social inclusion.
 The construction of an all-weather golf practice facility will encourage day visitors into the area to practice their swing, no longer bound by unreliable weather.
 Similarly, trying to encourage young people into the sport is often seasonal due to golf courses being unusable during the winter.
 However, social inclusion is not just for spring and summer; it must be sustained throughout the calendar year.
 This new facility will not only be all-weather, but also for the whole year, and it will help to keep young people engaged with the sport.